Surkhay II: Campaigns in Quba and Derbent

 3 years later in 1799, Surkhay, using Shaykh Ali's illness, sent an army under his son Nuh bek to Quba, who claimed to be Hasan Khan, Fatali's youngest son returning from exile.
 Meanwhile himself camped near Qullar and kept the khanate under control for a month and half.
 Shaykh Ali khan managed to expel his armies only after support of 10,000 soldiers from Akusha-Dargo Union and Shamkhalate of Tarki and routed him till Chirag.
 During the campaign Shaykh Ali had to raise additional taxes from population and had to force peasant to host at least one mercenary.
 Derbent people, which hosted 2,000 soldiers soon rebelled but was put down thanks to efforts of Mirza Muhammad II.
 This rebellion was followed by a famine when the inhabitants had to fight off 400 carts en route from Tarki to Quba bringing food and supplies to capital, accusing khan of debauchery and only thinking for himself.
 Soon inhabitants started another rebellion under Sultan beg Bayat and forced Shaykh Ali's governor Muhammad Husayn beg Bayat out of the city.
 As a middle ground, Shaykh Ali accepted his half-sister and Mirza Muhammad's wife Khanbika khanum as hakem of Derbent and Sultan as her deputy.
-Surkhay saw the rebellion as opportunity and in May 1800, he deposted Khanbika together with Tabasaran ghazi and Kaitag Utsmi and installed Hasan Khan as the new Derbent Khan.
+Surkhay saw the rebellion as opportunity and in May 1800, he deposed Khanbika together with Tabasaran ghazi and Kaitag Utsmi and installed Hasan Khan as the new Derbent Khan.
 Although Shaykh Ali, still ill, later besieged Derbent for 12 days and had few skirmishes to regain the city, nothing came out of it.